 Sense International has today (10 June 2015) launched its Finding Grace appeal to raise funds for a pioneering programme to screen 300,000 infants in Kenya and Uganda for deafblindness.
-To support the appeal, the Department for International Development (DFID) will match, pound for pound, every donation made between 10 June and 10 September 2015.
+To support the appeal, the Foreign, Commonwealth & Development Office (FCDO) will match, pound for pound, every donation made between 10 June and 10 September 2015.

 In Kenya and Uganda children who are both deaf and blind face huge challenges.
 Many are literally hidden away from the world around them, as parents struggle to understand what is wrong with their child or how to communicate with them while dealing with the social stigma of raising a disabled child.
 The appeal will support a programme of early identification and intervention to improve children’s life chances, the first of its kind in Kenya and Uganda.

 The appeal is named after one of the Sense International’s success stories, five year old Grace from Kenya.
 Grace has multi-sensory impairments as well as cerebral palsy, and has been involved with Sense International in its community support programme since the age of two.

 Grace currently attends physiotherapy sessions twice a week at Kilimani deafblind unit, supported by Sense International.
 She also does pre-school activities, which includes learning communication skills, numeracy, literacy, social skills and developing mobility skills.
 Physically she has grown stronger and is able to communicate through touch and objects of reference.